21ideas-org/21ideas.org/content.en/docs/Contribute/_index.md

       children: true
 ---

 21ideas is an open project and everyone can contribute to spreading knowledge about Bitcoin.
-Do you want to contribute to the development of the project and the spread of Bitcoin in the Russian-speaking space?
+Do you want to contribute to the development of the project and the spread of Bitcoin educational materials?
 This section is for you.

 There are several ways to become a part of the project: